 Fleas are extremely tiny—only about 1/8 inch long—and difficult to remove once they’ve gotten into an apartment.
 It takes dedicated cleaning and vigilance to treat a flea infestation on your own.
 You’ll feel much better calling professional pest experts to control fleas in your apartment.

 Spiders live in homes and apartments all over the world.
 These terrifying arachnids are actually the least damaging pests on this list.
-Although spiders can bite and a few species are venomous, most spiders are harmless to humans.
-All spiders primarily stay away from humans to keep themselves safe from us—that’s why they’re often found in cluttered closets or other out-of-reach places.
+Although spiders can bite and a few species are venomous, most spiders aren't harmful to humans.
+All spiders primarily stay away from humans to keep themselves from us—that’s why they’re often found in cluttered closets or other out-of-reach places.

 Spiders build webs to catch prey, so they’re more likely to live near entrances where bugs will wander inside and get caught in their webs.
 Because they hunt other pests, spiders can help control pest populations.

 However, despite their relative harmlessness, spiders are certainly not welcome in apartments.
 Spider control is about your peace of mind and feeling comfortable in your home.
 If you think you’ve found a venomous brown recluse or black widow spider in your apartment, call a pest professional to inspect for more.

 Tips to Keep Apartment Bugs Out

 With some minor changes to your daily routine, you can keep apartment insects and rodents away from your things.

 Clean floors as often as you can stand